-4. Pre - Disaster Phase Translation of Policy Guidelines and related material into national & provincial local languages Under the supervision of NDMA & PDMAs: - DDMAs ment 2.
-Develop independent leaflets on guiding principles for dealing with the needs & concerns of the VGs during DRR & DRM in easy language and animated form - Education Departments -Social Welfare & Special Education Departments Community Involvement 3.
-Initial orientation sessions on the leaflets to be held with the first responders as well as the community members including women and youth who generally come out as volunteers in such cases - Local Government & Community Development Departments - Expertise from the private sector, and Awareness Raising & Con 4.
-Develop modules for intensive sensitization sessions regarding the differential needs and concerns of the respective VGs for the first responders including community members (men, women & youth) Local Community representatives, Relevant credible Civil Society Organisations/ NGOs working in the field 5.
+1 4.
+Pre - Disaster Phase 1.
+Translation of Policy Guidelines and related material into national & provincial local languages Under the supervision of NDMA & PDMAs: ement 2.
+Develop independent leaflets on guiding principles for dealing with the needs & concerns of the VGs during DRR & DRM in easy language and animated form - DDMAs - Education Departments -Social Welfare & Special Education Departments Community Involvement 3.
+Initial orientation sessions on the leaflets to be held with the first responders as well as the community members including women and youth who generally come out as volunteers in such cases Local Government & Community Development Departments Expertise from the private sector, and Awareness Raising & Cor 4.
+Develop modules for intensive sensitization sessions regarding the differential needs and concerns of the respective VGs for the first responders including community members (men, women & youth) Local Community representatives, Relevant credible Civil Society Organisations/ NGOs working in the field Awarene 5.
 Integration of knowledge regarding sensitivities concerning the persons with disabilities, the elderly, and women belonging to this category of VGs within the training modules for the community members as well as in the curriculums of local school/college 6.
-Develop, train, and disseminate a leaflet on 'Ethical Standards' for the Rescue Workers/ First Responders/ Camp Managers П. RESPONSE, RECOVERY & REHABILITA TION Areas Actions & Activities Responsibilities 1.
+Develop, train, and disseminate a leaflet on 'Ethical Standards' for the Rescue Workers/ First Responders/ Camp Managers п.
+RESPONSE, RECOVERY & REHABILITA TION Areas Actions & Activities Responsibilities 1.
 Safety & Security Pre - Disaster Phase 1.
-Develop a 'Check-List' catering to the special needs of each of the Target Group separately and respectively especially the women and children including their safety & protection form abductions, exploitation, and threats of trafficking Under the supervision of NDMA & PDMAs: - DDMAs - Local Government & Community Development Departments - District Management Sa Special monitoring & vigilance mechanism needs to be established for the protection of unaccompanied children (girls & boys) or - Housing, Urban Development & Public children with single parents, and for children headed households
+Develop a 'Check-List' catering to the special needs of each of the Target Group separately and respectively especially the women and children including their safety & protection form abductions, exploitation, and threats of trafficking Under the supervision of NDMA & PDMAs: - DDMAs - Local Government & Community Development Departments - District Safe 2.
+Special monitoring & vigilance mechanism needs to be established for the protection of unaccompanied children (girls & boys) or Management - Housing, Urban Development & Public

-- 3. Train selected group of women from within the communities for vigilance & provision of immediate first aid response - 4.
-Two Gender Focal Points need to be identified (one from the camp/community and one from the Rescue Team in Camps) to monitor the safety and security arrangements - 5.
-Referral mechanism should be put in place for reporting any case of violence, harassment or exploitation by any segment of the VG - 6.
-Design responsive evacuation & relocation measures for easy access to safe/ protective transportation - 7.
-Develop SOPs for the missing, separated & unaccompanied women, children, older persons and persons with disabilities including their identification, location, and re-unification with their families - 8.
-Develop a comprehensive standardized data collection mechanism for camps to monitor and document the emerging needs

-Pre, During & Post Disaster Phase

-- 9. Issuance of special directives for acknowledging households headed by women, children, older persons and persons with disabilities and making well thought out efforts that are responsive to their needs: - 10.
-Develop special mechanism to provide specific assistance to the elderly persons and persons with disabilities catering to their specific needs - 11.
-Develop a Referral mechanism for reporting any case of violence, harassment or exploitation of girls and boys or any other person with disability
+Health Engineering children with single parents, and for Departments children headed households - Social Welfare & Special Education 3.
+Train selected group of women from Departments within the communities for vigilance & provision of immediate first aid response - Human Rights Departments 4.
+Two Gender Focal Points need to be - Home identified (one from the Departments camp/community and one from the - Health Rescue Team in Camps) to monitor the Departments safety and security arrangements - Local Communities representatives 5.
+Referral mechanism should be put in - Relevant experts place for reporting any case of violence, from the private harassment or exploitation by anv sector, and segment of the VG - Relevant credible Civil Society Design responsive evacuation 6. & relocation measures for easy access to Organisations/ NGOs working in the safe/ protective transportation field 7.
+Develop SOPs for the missing, separated & unaccompanied women, children, older persons and persons with disabilities including their identification, location, and re-unification with their families 8.
+Develop а comprehensive standardized data collection mechanism for camps to monitor and document the emerging needs Pre, During & Post Disaster Phase 9.
+Issuance of special directives for acknowledging households headed by women, children, older persons and persons with disabilities and making well thought out efforts that are responsive to their needs: Develop special mechanism 10. to provide specific assistance to the elderly persons and persons with disabilities catering to their specific needs 11.
+Develop a Referral mechanism for any reporting case of violence. harassment or exploitation of girls and boys or any other person with disability